Jason2866/espWebAndroid/README.md

-# Fork of Adafruit WebSerial ESPTool
+# WebSerial ESPTool

-JavaScript package to install firmware on ESP devices via the browser using WebSerial.
+JavaScript package to install and make backups of firmwares on ESP devices via the browser using WebSerial.

-This fork is **not** based on esptool.js
+The tool is **not** based on esptool.js

 ## Local development